 Students can choose to take the exam on paper or on a computer, and it lasts for three hours and 45 minutes.
 For topics like economics, English, computer science, physics, and others, prestigious colleges like Stanford, Harvard, Princeton, Yale, UCLA, Massachusetts Institute of Technology, and others accept GRE exam results.

-To perform well on the exam, you need be aware of the numerous areas, including data analysis and others.
+To perform well on the exam, you need to be aware of the numerous areas, including data analysis and others.

 It is a crucial stage in the application process for graduate school or business school.
 Overall, it lasts for approximately 4 hours, or 3 hours and 45 minutes.